MathiasSchjoedt-Bavngaard/AFE-Eksamen/q10/README.md

 Custom elements are a way to create your own HTML elements.
 They are defined using the `customElements.define()` method.
 The method takes two arguments: the name of the element and the class that defines the element.

+A custom component is built as a class that extends HTMLElement.

+Methods:

+- **Constructor** happens once, when the component is instantiated.
+Is not connected to the DOM.
+- **ConnectedCallback** happens each time the custom element is appended into a document-connected element

 ### [Shadow DOM](./src/component-with-template.js)

 Shadow DOM is a way to encapsulate the DOM and CSS of a component.
 It is defined using the `attachShadow()` method.
 The method takes one argument: the mode of the shadow DOM.
 The mode can be `open` or `closed`.
 If the mode is `open` the shadow DOM can be accessed from outside the component.
 If the mode is `closed` the shadow DOM can only be accessed from inside the component.
 The shadow DOM is rendered separately from the main DOM.
 This means that when a web component uses the shadow DOM the component does not collide with other elements on the page (name and styling).